balditommaso/mixed-precision-dory/README.md

-Mixed-precision QNN co-design tool for MCU
+ALADIN: Accuracy–Latency–Aware Design-space Inference Analysis \\ for Embedded AI Accelerators
 ===================================
-This is a HW-SW co-design tool build on top of DORY project.
-The tool guides the user from the design of the quantized neural networks up to the deployment on the target device.
+ALADIN is a HW--SW co-design evaluation tool built on top of the DORY deployment framework.
+The tool guides the design-space exploration of quantized neural networks, from the selection of quantization and implementation strategies to their evaluation on the target platform.

-*NOTE*: The code is currently anonymized because the related paper is under review.
-Part of the code refers to the SoA Dory project, which we are not part of, and hence it could not be anonymized.
+**Note:** The artifact is anonymized because the associated paper is currently under review.
+Parts of the codebase are derived from the open-source DORY project and therefore retain the corresponding project structure and references.

 Installation
 ------------